interstar/cardigan-bay/README.md

 All the layout / widgets of the UI are defined (in hiccup format) in `src/clj_ts/client.cljs`

-**Most of the work on managing pages**, including parsing them into cards and handling the rendering of cards is in `src/clj_ts/pagestore.clj`
+**Most of the work on managing pages**, including parsing them into cards and handling the rendering of cards is in `src/clj_ts/card_server.clj` and `src/clj_ts/pagestore.clj`

-**If you want to creat a new card type** or edit how a particular type is being rendered, have a look in `pagestore.clj` too.
+**If you want to creat a new card type** or edit how a particular type is being rendered, have a look in  `card_server.clj` too.

 Cards that are not Markdown or raw-text are usually represented with their type, and a small map in EDN format, with the required parameters.

 **The core.logic stuff** happens in `src/clj_ts/logic.clj` If you want to capture more information in logic format or ask new queries on it, that's the place to look at.

-I use my own [fsquery](https://github.com/interstar/FSQuery-CLJ) library to crawl the file system when building the logic db.

 The convention for using logic queries is that calls to them are embedded in :system type cards.
 (See pagestore/system-card to see how to add a new system command.